Skip to main content

 • benchmark-specific evaluators/scorers

-• benchmark-native task metadata and artifact handling
+• benchmark-native task metadata and artifact (a persistent output file or data record from a run) handling

 3. Recipe layer

-Recipes are reproducible baseline methods:
+Recipes are the canonical location for reproducible baseline methods:

 • canonical single-agent baselines